redhat-buildpacks/poc/kaniko/README.md

 ## Dummy kaniko app

-The [kaniko app](./code/main.go) is a simple application able to build an image using kaniko and a [Dockerfile](./workspace/Dockerfile). during the build, kaniko will parse the Dockerfile, execute the different docker commands (RUN, COPY, ...) and the resulting content will be pushed into an image
+The [kaniko app](./code/main.go) is a simple application able to build an image using kaniko and a [Dockerfile](./workspace/Dockerfile).
+During the build, kaniko will parse the Dockerfile, execute the different docker commands (RUN, COPY, ...) and the resulting content will be pushed into an image.

-So, if we install some new applications such as `wget, curl` using the following `Dockerfile`
+Kaniko will create different layers under the folder `/kaniko` as `sha256:xxxxx.tgz` files.
+The layer files will be then copied to the mounted volume `/cache`.

+If our `kaniko-app` is executed and parse the following `Dockerfile` (to install some missing packages: `wget, curl`)
 ```dockerfile
 FROM alpine

 RUN echo "Hello World" > hello.txt
 RUN apk add wget curl
 ```
-then the latest layer created by kaniko will include the applications.
-That could be veirfied if tar the content of the layer file
+then we can read the content of the layer tar file crated to verify if they have been added:
 ```bash
 tar -tvf sha256:aa2ad9d70c8b9b0b0c885ba0a81d71f5414dcac97bee8f5753ec03f92425c540.tgz
 ...